 This policy is promulgated by the Board of Trustees pursuant to the authority conferred upon it by §23-41-104(1), C.R.S.
-(2008) in order to set forth a policy concerning the ownership and control of intellectual property developed by Mines employees and students.
-This Policy shall supersede any previously promulgated Mines policy that is in conflict herewith.
+(2008) and pursuant to the requirements of the federal Bayh-Dole Act of 1980.
+This Policy supersedes any previously promulgated Mines policy on intellectual property.